 - If you don't need Wi-Fi or Bluetooth, you can disable AirPort or Bluetooth from their menu bar icons or in System Preferences.
 This will help save power.

 - External USB, FireWire, ThunderBolt, SD card, and Expresscard devices added to your notebook may also draw power and should be disconnected for optimal battery performance.

 - Eject any CDs or DVDs from the integrated SuperDrive (if available on your notebook) to avoid the drive spinning periodically.

 A great place to start when troubleshooting battery issues is the built-in diagnostics that are available on your Mac notebook.
-Review the following articles for more information on using diagnostics.
+Follow the steps in these articles:

 My battery runtime is low

 - Identify what the battery life should be for the product you're using.
 The Tech Specs site provides Apple's battery life expectations for battery usage.
 The specifics for wireless web usage and standby time are included in the Tech Specs article for each product.

 - Optimize your battery life using the Optimizing Battery Life section earlier in this article.

 - Check Activity Monitor for any malfunctioning software processes, especially after installing software updates or a new operating system.
 Installing updates is important to ensure optimal performance for all applications.

 - If you're still having battery runtime issues after optimizing your computer's performance and checking for malfunctioning software processes, test in Safe Mode.
 Safe Mode limits the active items on the system and allows testing in a more minimal environment.
 If the battery life is better in Safe Mode, you might need to do further software isolation for the items disabled by Safe Mode to determine what the power draw is while not operating in Safe Mode.